aaron-gustafson/aaron-gustafson/README.md

 ## Hi there 👋

 My name is Aaron Gustafson and my work is on the web.

-It has also been exhibited in New York, the United Kingdom and China and featured in art and photography publications such as AnOther Magazine, Foam, Seattle Magazine and Popular Photography.
+My work has also been exhibited in New York, the United Kingdom and China and featured in art and photography publications such as AnOther Magazine, Foam, Seattle Magazine and Popular Photography.

 [The Society of Professional Journalists](https://www.spj.org/) honored me with a Mark of Excellence Award.
-And photographer and author [Chase Jarvis](https://x.com/chasejarvis) called me a "creatively compelled" artist who—in the words of Carl Jung—"lets his mind play with the objects he loves."
+And photographer and author [Chase Jarvis](https://x.com/chasejarvis) called me a "creatively compelled" artist who—likened to the words of Carl Jung—"lets his mind play with the objects he loves."

 Works in [series](https://www.aarongus.com/series) include:
 &nbsp;&nbsp;&nbsp;&nbsp;[The Microsoft Project](https://www.aarongus.com/series/microsoft-project)